kphleger/kphleger.github.io/README.md

 "background and style"
 	added a background and fixed the resulting table readability issues.
 Also made minor changes to header style and margins.

+"links and so much more"
+	added a second page with identical information, but different styling.
+Altered the first page colors.
+	Note the use of a hex value for one of the colors, and referencing the text at the bottom not by its tag, but by its ID.